Bootlin will be present at several of these events:

-Then, the entire technical team of Free Electrons will attend the Embedded Linux Conference, on October 24th and 25th.
-Several talks will also be given by Free Electrons engineers:
+Then, the entire technical team of Bootlin will attend the Embedded Linux Conference, on October 24th and 25th.
+Several talks will also be given by Bootlin engineers:

 On Thursday, 24th October at 11:40 AM, Thomas Petazzoni will give a talk titled Device Tree for dummies!, which will give an introduction to the Device Tree on ARM: what it is, how it is compiled, how it used by the kernel, how Device Tree bindings are defined, how drivers are affected by the Device Tree, etc.

 At the same time in another room, Michael Opdenacker will lead a Bird of a Feather session dedicated to Small Businesses in the embedded Linux world.
 Exchanging experiences, networking with other companies working in the same field, etc.

 Still on Thursday, at 3 PM, Gregory Clement will give a talk on the Linux kernel Common Clock Framework, which will be an updated version of the talk he gave at ELC earlier this year.

 On Saturday 26th and Sunday 27th October, the Buildroot community is organizing its traditional Developers Meeting, to which Thomas Petazzoni will participate.
 Some of the core Buildroot developers will join for two days of discussion and work to improve this embedded Linux build system.